jdcbautista/jdcbautista/README.md

 ### Hi there 👋

-If you're looking for more info on my Spotify or Truth of Dare projects, I'll have some video clips uploaded on my github page soon.
+If you're looking for more info on my Spotify or Truth of Dare projects, I have some video clips uploaded on my github portfolio: https://jdcbautista.github.io/ .
 In the mean time, feel free to check out the repo for either project below.

+May 19th, 2021:
+My portfolio @ https://juliusbautista.com will be down for up to 72 hours while I switch hosting providers to Google.
+You can view my web portfolio @ "https://devfolio-75dda.web.app/" in the meantime.
+Cheers!

 <!--
 **jdcbautista/jdcbautista** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.